timycyip/nessus-kubernetes-secrets/README.md

 This chart expects a Kubernetes Secret containing Nessus credentials.
 The Secret name is configurable via `values.yaml:secretName` (default: `nessus-credentials`).

-The Secret must contain the following keys:
+The Secret may contain the following optional keys:
-- `activation_code`: Nessus activation code
+- `activation_code`: Nessus activation code (optional)
-- `username`: Nessus admin username
+- `username`: Nessus admin username (optional)
-- `password`: Nessus admin password
+- `password`: Nessus admin password (optional)

+If a key is omitted from the Secret, the corresponding environment variable will not be set in the container.
+Nessus will use its default behavior (e.g., manual activation through the web interface if activation_code is not provided).

 ### Option 1: Using External Secrets (Recommended)
 Apply the ExternalSecret manifest to pull credentials from AWS Parameter Store: